davidpal3c/banyan-root-app/README.md

 ## Introduction

 Event Hub is a comprehensive event management application designed to streamline the process of creating, managing, and attending events.
 Built with Django, a powerful Python web framework, Event Hub offers robust features such as user authentication, event creation and management, venue details, and more.
-This application is ideal for organizations looking to centralize their event planning and execution processes.
+It is an application in its early stages, developed from demonstrative and educative purposes only.

 ## Features